Florida Construction Contract Requirements

 In addition to the construction lien law disclosure, construction contracts which exceed $2,500 for improvements to real property are required by law to include a construction recovery fund disclosure.
 This notice should be in essentially that same format and language, capitalized and in bold-faced font as is provided in Florida Statutes § 489.1425.
 The construction recovery fund disclosure notifies property owners of their right to seek recovery for losses related to unlawful acts of state-licensed contractors.

 Omission of the construction recovery fund discolsure required by Florida Statutes § 489.1425 risks a $500 fine for the first offense and a $1,000 fine for each violation thereafter.
 Parties who suffer from damages of specific violations may claim up to $25,000 in losses against this fund.
-An experienced and qualified Clearwater construction attorney from Trent Cotney, P.A. can assist you with reviewing and drafting of all legal documents.
+An experienced and qualified Clearwater construction attorney from Cotney Construction Law can assist you with reviewing and drafting of all legal documents.

 For more information on our contract review and drafting services, please call 813.579.3278 or submit our contact request form to request a consultation.